Danica G. Hays is the dean of the College of Education.

 The American Counseling Association has recognized her nationally as an ACA Fellow, as well as presented her awards for her research and advocacy as a counselor educator.

-Research methodology/design and program evaluation, leadership development, domestic violence prevention, assessment & diagnosis, and multicultural & social justice issues in community mental health and counselor preparation.
+Qualitative research methodology/design and program evaluation; domestic violence prevention and intervention; assessment and diagnosis; multicultural and social justice issues in community mental health and counselor preparation; supervision; counselor competency training.